Cyb3rCr0wCC/maldev-libs/README.md

 ### Components
 -   **enc.h** - this contain basic xor functionality for c programming language to bypass static detection engines.
--   **string-obfuscate.sh** - this is the bash scrip to create char array from given string again to bypass some static analysis and detection.
+-   **string-to-array.sh** - this is the bash scrip to create char array from given string again to bypass some static analysis and detection.
 -   **string-stack.py** - This can be used to store string in stack to able to create position independent shellcode.